exactful/neural-network-in-c/README.md

-# Neural Network Training Implementation
+# Neural network in C

 This repository contains a C program for training a neural network using backpropagation on the MNIST dataset.
 The code is designed to implement forward propagation, backward propagation, weight updates, and performance evaluation through confusion matrix generation.